MicrosoftDocs/Viva/Viva/engage/configure-conversation-reporting.md

 **Q:** Can users report conversations from external networks?

 **A:** No, The report conversations end user experience and actions are only available in the Viva Engage home network.
-Networks that are in the Viva Engage Preview do not have the Viva Engage experience on external networks, and as a result, conversations in external networks cannot be reported.
+Conversations in external networks cannot be reported.

-**Q:** Can users report conversations from the Yammer mobile app?

-**A:** No, not yet.
-At this time, conversation reporting is only available from the New Yammer Web experience.

 **Q:** Can users report private messages or messages in the Viva Engage Inbox?